 - Ectopic pregnancy: This is the case of pregnancy in which the egg results in implanting someplace else other than the uterus, usually the fallopian tubes.
 Such a complication can be life-threatening to both the female and the infant.
 Ectopic pregnancy should be diagnosed earlier in order to avoid damage to fallopian tubes.
 Early diagnosis and treatment of this condition are also essential to prevent maternal illness or death.
 It is also called a tubal pregnancy.

 - Cervical Incompetence: During this condition, the cervix of the female begins to widen or thin even without contractions before the pregnancy.
 The condition of cervical incompetence can also be a result of a mid-pregnancy miscarriage.

 - Preterm Labor: In the condition of preterm labor, the uterus of the female begins to contract even before the baby has reached full growth.

-- Preeclampsia or Eclampsia: Preeclampsia is a disease which can affect several different organs of the system.
-Vascular effects can cause a rise in blood pressure in case of a pregnant female.
+- Preeclampsia or Eclampsia: Preeclampsia is a disease that can affect several different organs of the system.
+Vascular effects can cause a rise in blood pressure in the case of a pregnant female.
 The condition can also cause damage to the kidneys, swelling, hyperactive reflexes, and deleterious abnormalities in the blood and nerve reflexes.
 If not treated in time, preeclampsia can lead to eclampsia, which is a serious condition that may cause seizures, coma, and even death.